-Dr. Bryant Lambert provides orthodontic services at our Vestal Office location.
+Dr. Bryant Lambert provides orthodontic services at our Vestal Office and Horseheads Office location.
 Dr. Lambert has over ten years of experience in orthodontics and works with a dedicated team of dental assistants who have completed additional training specifically in assisting with orthodontics.

 For most people, achieving a healthy, beautiful smile is the reason for choosing to receive orthodontic care.
 If you’re self-conscious about your smile, having braces will greatly improve the way you look and feel.